 Use the Layer Painter tool, select a layer and then click on items to assign them to that layer.

-Specify one of your new custom layers as the Current CAD Layer, and then use the CAD drawing tools to create lines, arcs, etc that are placed your custom layer and inherit its attributes.
+Specify one of your new custom layers as the Current CAD Layer, and then usethe CAD drawing tools to createlines, arcs, etc. in your plan.
+These CAD drawing tools will use your customlayer settings and inherit its attributes.

 Select CAD> Current CAD Layer from the menu.